gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ### Function Parameters

 A function's non-`Sendable` parameters are all part of the same region.
-If a function is an actor instance method or a global-actor isolated, then the function parameter region is an actor-isolated region.
+If a function is an actor instance method or global-actor isolated, then the function parameter region is an actor-isolated region.
 If a function is a nonisolated async function, then the function parameter region is a disconnected region with the additional restriction that the function parameter region cannot be merged with an actor-isolated region.
 This enables the caller to continue using the transferred arguments after the function returns.

 ```swift
 func nonIsolatedCallee(_ x: NonSendable) async { ... }